 Résumé: Andrew Helwer

 Software engineer with over a decade of professional experience.
 Particularly effective when working with distributed systems and formal methods - especially TLA⁺ or Z3.
+Also competent at working with parsers & interpreters.
 Currently operating as an independent contractor, open to remote contracts or longer-term commitments on interesting projects.
-Has intensive side-interests in quantum computing and formalization of mathematics.
-Enjoys climbing, submission grappling, and mushroom foraging outside of work!
+Enjoys mushroom foraging, birdwatching, and Brazilian Jiu-Jitsu outside of work!

-Located in Atlanta, Georgia, USA.
-I am a Canadian citizen with permanent residency status in the USA.
+Located in Seattle, Washington, USA.
+Dual Canadian/American citizenship.
 For contact, email consulting@disjunctive.llc or message me on LinkedIn.

 Education